abhi-1995/Searching/README.md

 ```
 ### Complexity
 ```
-This algoriithm run in $logn
+This algoriithm run in log(n) time
 ```
 ## Deployment